St Augustine Beach Wedding Permit

 Common questions about St. Augustine wedding permits

-Technically, small informal gatherings (under 10 people) sometimes go unnoticed, but any organized ceremony with guests, an officiant, chairs, or a photographer should have a permit.
-Without one, you risk being asked to leave by beach patrol.
-The permit is affordable and gives you peace of mind.
+Small groups (under 10) sometimes go unnoticed.
+But if you have guests, an officiant, chairs, or a photographer, get a permit.
+Without one, beach patrol may ask you to leave.
+The permit is cheap and worth the peace of mind.

-St. Johns County beach permits typically allow you to reschedule due to inclement weather.
-Contact the permit office as soon as possible if you need to change your date.
-Most venues and state parks have similar weather policies.
+St. Johns County beach permits let you reschedule for bad weather.
+Contact the permit office right away if you need to change your date.
+Most venues and state parks have similar rain policies.